rest-go/rest-site/docs/getting-started/configuration.md

 ## Config File

-Rest can read a config file, there is no predefined location for this file, you must specify the file path manually.
+Rest can read a config file, there is no predefined location for this file, if you want to use a config file, you have to specify the file path manually.

 ``` bash
 $ rest -config config.yml